mehedihsajib/mehedihsajib/README.md

 ## I'm a Student, Developer, and a Self Learner!

 - 🔭 I’m currently studying Diploma in Computer Science!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently solving problem with javascript in different online judge.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Solving javascript problem and then learn ReactJS.
-- ⚡ Fun fact: I love to singing and play guitar
+- ⚡ Fun fact: I love to singing and play guitar.

 ### Connect with me: